brazilianscriptguy/brazilianscriptguy/README.md

     </a>
   </p>
   <p>
     Thank you for visiting my profile!
-Let's make IT management smarter, faster, and more secure together! 💻🚀
+Let's make IT management smarter, faster, and more secure—together! 💻🚀
   </p>
   <p>&copy; 2025 Luiz Hamilton.
 All rights reserved.</p>
 </div>